solfincode/next-js-practice/README.md

 - using getStaticProps function, i get fetched from json placedholder api and display title on home page and using next/link module, i make navigate link from home to news page back and forth

 #### 4. useContext and provider hooks
 - using useContext and createHooks, i created on single source of state management within app root in the next js

+#### 5. exercise for file-based routing in next js